muammar/mkchromecast/README.md

 This will launch **mkchromecast** using `node.js` for doing the streaming part together with the `mp3` audio coding format.
 This works decently, **however** I would like to point out that the node version of this implementation is ancient.
-Moreover, the `node.js` server tends to _fail_, and some disconnections are expected.
+Moreover, the `node.js` server tends to _fail_.
 In such a case, **mkchromecast** is able to restart the streaming/casting process automatically.
 So, some hiccups are expected.

 #### Using the `ffmpeg` backend